zrajna/icvmbi_exercises/README.md

 ### Task 1: Basic registration

 Let’s register translated images.
-You should apply intensity based registration tools using cross-correlation based techniques.
+You should apply intensity based registration which use cross-correlation techniques.
 Complete the function `basic_registration`, which returns the moved and noisy head image in alighment with the centered head image.

 ### Task 2: Extraction of matching descriptors

 Run and understand the code snippet which extracts and matches feature descriptors between images.
 Check out [this nice explanation](https://medium.com/data-breach/introduction-to-feature-detection-and-matching-65e27179885d) of feature detection and matching.
 Familiarize yourself with at least the [SURF](https://medium.com/data-breach/introduction-to-surf-speeded-up-robust-features-c7396d6e7c4e) and [SIFT](https://medium.com/data-breach/introduction-to-sift-scale-invariant-feature-transform-65d7f3a72d40) descriptors.

-There is no simple way to apply non-rigid (elastic B-spline) transformation in MATLAB or Python/OpenCV (external libraries needed), but you can check out how the algorithm works in the ImageJ task.
+There is no simple way to estimate non-rigid (elastic B-splines) transformation in MATLAB or Python/OpenCV (external libraries would be needed), but you can check out how the algorithm works in the ImageJ task.

 ### Task 3: Multimodel registration